Hiroki111/booking-admin-ui/README.md

 ## TODO
+- On Booking editor, wouldn't it be better to refresh the staff list every time date, time, selected services are updated?
+  It's annoying to see "___ can't do ___" or "___ isn't available on ___" -> But this approach won't show all the staff

+- Day view doesn't persisit

+- Show Day view -> move to 2 months ahead/before -> booking data isn't fetched

 - Create a view file for timeslots

 - Change fetch___Query into { data: ___ } for the sake of consistency